Top 50 Questions of Carbon and its Compound Lesson

 3. Wet the clothes with enough water

-4. Rub or scrub the cloth to pull grease away from the spot and broken into many smaller droplets
+4. Rub or scrub the cloth to pull grease away from the spot and broken into many

 5. Droplets mixed with water forming lather or emulsion